SAP-archive/blockchain-services/README.md

 # !EXPERIMENTAL!
 Note: This project is in experimental state.
 Do not use for production use!

-# CLA Blockchain Services
-This repository simplifies the storage of CLA Signatures on the Ethereum Blockchain.

-## Motivation
-To optimize data security the [GitHub Actions based CLA Handling](https://github.com/cla-assistant/github-action/blob/master/README.md) leverages Smart Contracts on the Ethereum Blockchain by storing CLA Signatures in the corresponding Distributed Ledger.

-## Status
-Tested successfully on the Ropsten Test Network using https://github.com/fabianriewe/cla-assistant-signature-storage & https://github.com/fabianriewe/cla-assistant-signature-finder.

-The basic migration to this org + consolidation shall be completed until January 20th.

 # CLA-Assistant: Signature Storage

 ## Overview